mrpappas/lab-rat/Organization/Partners/JAXA.md

 ### RAISE-4

 #### Summary
-RAISE-4 (RApid Innovative payload demonstration SatellitE-4) is a dedicated technology demonstration satellite developed by the Japan Aerospace Exploration Agency (JAXA).
-It is the primary payload for the Rocket Lab Electron mission, [[077 - Raise and Shine]], scheduled to launch from [[Launch Complex 1]] in Mahia, New Zealand.
+RAISE-4 (Rapid Innovative payload demonstration Satellite-4) is a dedicated technology demonstration satellite developed by the Japan Aerospace Exploration Agency (JAXA).
+It is the primary payload for the Rocket Lab Electron mission, [[077 - RAISE and Shine]], scheduled to launch from [[Launch Complex 1]] in Mahia, New Zealand.

 This mission is a critical part of JAXA's [Innovative Satellite Technology Demonstration Program](https://www.kenkai.jaxa.jp/eng/research/innovative/innovative.html), which provides on-orbit demonstration opportunities for private companies, universities, and research institutions to test new space components and subsystems.
 RAISE-4 carries eight distinct technology themes, six of which are re-flights of payloads originally onboard [RAISE-3](https://space.skyrocket.de/doc_sdat/raise-3.htm) (which was lost in an Epsilon launch failure in 2022).
 The mission marks the first of two dedicated [[Electron]] launches contracted directly by JAXA, with the second scheduled for Q1 2026.